 Tagging contacts based on contact properties

 You can add tags based on the default contact properties that Gist tracks automatically.
 For instance, you can filter all contacts who signed up via a Facebook campaign, using the 'Signup Source' filter, and then tag them all with something like 'Facebook'.
-Or you can tag everyone from a certain city, or those who are using Windows, or those who have subscribed to a certain email campaign, and more.
+Or you can tag everyone from a certain city, those who are using Windows, those who have subscribed to a certain email campaign, and more.

 Tagging contacts based on custom properties